lcdb/genomics-workshop-2018/04_genomics-tools.rst

 :Question: Is this more or less than we expect?
 :Question: How do we know if we got the commands right?

-Given the data I've provided and the files we've just created, how do we get intergenic enhancers in chow?
+:Exercise: Given the data I've provided and the files we've just created, how
+           do we get intergenic enhancers in chow?
+(Check ``ls`` again for a reminder of what's available)

 .. code-block:: bash